MickeyKay/best-day/README.md

 # In the best version of this day, I would. . .

+### 08/22/15
+* Play bball with some friends
+* Meditate
+* Come up with a front yard concept I feel excited & solid about
+* Talk to dad about NWTA staff assignments
+* Make a good coffee

 ### 08/21/15
 * Meditate
 * Read some philosophy